 In looking for information and answers, we soon realized that most of the membership benchmarking research has looked at larger, fully-staff associations.
 So we decided to conduct our own survey of the smaller and mostly volunteer-led organizations.
 In November we launched an online survey to both gain insight as well as enable the volunteers and staff of small organizations to share with their peers and have information against which they can benchmark.

-While we’ve published a number of blog posts with survey highlights (see “Additional Insight” below) and we have created a full survey report (available through registration here), here are some of the highlights of our survey’s key findings.
+While we’ve published a number of blog posts with survey highlights (see “Additional Insight” below), here are some of the highlights of our survey’s key findings.

 Small Membership Insights – Survey Highlights Presentation